There are two primary ways to quantify short-term rental supply:

 |---|---|---|

-STR supply is typically measured by counting active listings in a market over a defined period.
-An active listing is one that has had at least one booking or calendar update in the past 12 months.
-Supply can also be measured in total available nights across all listings.
+STR supply is measured by counting active listings in a market over a defined period.
+An active listing is one that has received at least one booking or calendar update in the trailing 12 months.
+Supply can also be expressed as total available nights — the sum of all open calendar nights across every active listing in the market.

 Stay ahead of the curve